P259-Simpra-NET-Bootcamp/final-bedirhansiyam/WebApi/Readme.md

 ## Bootcamp Final Assignment Project
-This API documentation has been prepared for the final assignment within the scope of Patika.dev / Simpra .Net Bootcamp.
+This WebApi project has been developed for the final assignment within the scope of Patika.dev / Simpra .Net Bootcamp.

 </br>